khaeru/sdmx/doc/implementation.rst

 SDMX versions 2.0, 2.1, and 3.0
 ===============================

-Multiple versions of the SDMX standards have been published:
+Multiple versions of the SDMX standards have been adopted:

 - 2.0 in November 2005.
 - 2.1 in August 2011; published at the International Standards Organization (ISO) in January 2013; and revised multiple times since.
 - 3.0 in October 2022.

+Parts of the standard are versioned differently; see :ref:`sdmx-csv`, :ref:`sdmx-json`, and :ref:`sdmx-rest` below.

-For the current package, :mod:`sdmx`:
+For the current Python package, :mod:`sdmx`:

-- SDMX 2.0 is not implemented, and no implementation is currently planned.
+- **SDMX 2.0** is not implemented, and no implementation is currently planned.

   - Some data providers still exist which only offer SDMX-ML 2.0 and/or an SDMX 2.0 REST web service.
     These implementations of SDMX 2.0 can be incomplete, inconsistent, or not fully compliant with the standard.
     This makes it more difficulty and costly to support them.
   - While no SDMX 2.0 implementation is planned, contributions from new developers are possible and welcome.

-- SDMX 2.1 is implemented, as described on this page.
+- **SDMX 2.1 and 3.0** are implemented as described on this page, with exhaustive implementation as the design goal for :mod:`sdmx`.

-- SDMX 3.0 is partly implemented, and a full implementation is planned.
-  As of v2.11.0, :mod:`sdmx` implements:
+For SDMX 3.0 in particular, as of v2.14.0, :mod:`sdmx` implements:

 - The SDMX 3.0 information model (:mod:`.model.v30`) to the same extent as SDMX 2.1.
 - Reading of SDMX-ML 3.0 (:mod:`.reader.xml.v30`).

-  Also:

-  - :mod:`sdmx` recognizes web services implementing the SDMX 3.0 REST API as distinct from 2.1 versions, and will clearly indicate (e.g. with standard Python :class:`NotImplementedError`) where support is not yet implemented.
+- Construction of URLs and querying SDMX-REST API v2.1.0 data sources (:mod:`.rest.v30`).

+This implies:

 - Writing SDMX-ML 3.0 is not yet supported.
 - Reading and writing SDMX-JSON 2.0 is not yet supported.
 [1]_

-- Support for SDMX 3.0 will be expanded incrementally.
 Follow the :doc:`whatsnew`; :issue:`87`; and other GitHub issues and pull requests for details.
-- As of 2023-03-10, none of the :doc:`data sources <sources>` pre-packaged with :mod:`sdmx` are known operate a SDMX 3.0 web service or provide SDMX-{ML,JSON} 3.0 data and metadata.
-  Please `open an issue <https://github.com/khaeru/sdmx/issues>`__ on GitHub to report “live” examples and specimens of real-world SDMX 3.0 data and services that can be added.
+Please `open an issue <https://github.com/khaeru/sdmx/issues>`_ on GitHub to report “live” examples and specimens of real-world SDMX 3.0 data and services that can be added.

 ..
 [1] See :ref:`sdmx-json`.